 impact fraction = area of impact region/viewport area

 Here the area of impact region is the union of visible areas before and after the change occurs.

-By itself, the impact fraction might not paint a comprehensive picture of the layout shift, so it’s substantiated by distance fraction.
+By itself, the impact fraction might not paint a comprehensive picture of the layout shift, so it’s substantiated by the distance fraction.